 The Tech Support Industry

-Though the technical industry may be one of the fastest growing industries, banks aren’t eager to approve merchant accounts for businesses in this sector, which would allow them to process payments, including credit card purchases.
+Though the technical industry may be one of the fastest growing industries, banks aren’t eager to approve merchant accounts for businesses in this sector, which would not allow them to process payments through a Merchant Account for Tech Support for their credit card purchases.

 Truth be told, banks hear the words “tech support” and they start thinking “tech support scams.”
 Over the years, scammers cloaked under the guise of tech support have conned people out of their personal information and their money.
 Common cons include scammers sending pop-up messages that warn users about computer problems.
 The “techs” that call to help users claim they have detected viruses or malware on a person’s personal computer.
 Then, the user is to pay a large fee or enroll in a subscription plan to diagnose a non-existent problem and protect it from other problems in the future.
 Scammers do this over and over, stealing many people’s personal information and money.
 In fact, the Federal Trade Commission estimates that consumers lost $24.6 million from tech-support scams in 2015 and 2016.
 The average consumer loses about $280 on each scam.

-Due to the rampant fraud and the high chargeback associated with these businesses, banks don’t want to shoulder the potential loss.
+Due to the rampant fraud and the high chargeback associated with these businesses, banks don’t want to shoulder the potential loss and often think twice about approving a Merchant Account for Tech Support.
 Therefore, legitimate tech support businesses that want to accept credit card transactions need to turn to high-risk merchant account provider, SecureGlobalPay.
 You can apply today for a tech support merchant account by using SecureGlobalPay’s quick, online application.

-SGP specializes in high-risk merchants, including remote tech support businesses.
-With a dedication to the highest quality customer service, SGP works with businesses to get them the personalized payment solutions they need to succeed.
+SecureGlobalPay specializes in high-risk merchants, including remote tech support businesses.
+With a dedication to the highest quality customer service, SecureGlobalPay works with businesses to get them the personalized payment solutions they need to succeed.
 Merchants can get approved in as little as 24 hours.
-Once approved, SGP can set up chargeback management tools and a payment gateway.
+Once approved, SecureGlobalPay can set up chargeback management tools and a payment gateway.
 Also, a fraud filter also can be set up for online payments.

 - Mac or PC security services